Deletion to Scattered Graph Classes II -- Improved FPT Algorithms for Deletion to Pairs of Graph Classes: with a constant number of forbidden pairs

 Unfortunately, the algorithm in Section \ref{sec:finite-set-with-paths} does not work when at least one of the sets $\FF_1$ or $\FF_2$ is infinite as the family $\FF_1 \times \FF_2$ is no longer finite.
 But we observed that for many problems, branching on most of the pairs in $\FF_1 \times \FF_2$ could be avoided.

 We aim to identify such `redundant' pairs in $\FF_1 \times \FF_2$.
 Instead of ensuring that such pairs are absent in a graph for an instance of {\pionepitwodeletion}, we identify some graphs which are forbidden in such a graph.
-Since ensuring the absence of forbidden graphs comes in the familiar {\sc Hitting Set} framework, a characterization for $\Pi_{(1,2)}$ using such forbidden graphs and remaining irredundant pairs would be useful.
+Since hitting the vertices of of forbidden induced graphs is the familiar framework in designing algorithms for vertex deletion problems, such a characterization for $\Pi_{(1,2)}$ with forbidden graphs and irredundant pairs would be useful.

 For example, let $\FF_1 = \{C_3, C_4 \}$ and $\FF_2 = \{D_4, C_4 \}$ where $D_4$ is the graph obtained after removing an edge from $K_4$.
 We have $\FF_1 \times \FF_2 = \{(C_3, D_4),(C_3, C_4),(C_4, D_4), (C_4, C_4)\}$.
 Since $C_4 \in \FF_1 \cap \FF_2$, the graph $C_4$ is forbidden for the graph class $\Pi_{1,2}$.
 Hence the pairs $(C_4, C_4), (C_3, C_4)$ and $(C_4, D_4)$ are redundant by identifying that $C_4$ is forbidden.
 Now note that $C_3$ is an induced subgraph of the graph $D_4$.
 Hence the pair $(C_3, D_4)$ can also be made redundant by identifying that $D_4$ is forbidden for $\Pi_{(1,2)}$.